sertainty/Sertainty-Wrappers/C#/README.md

 Console.WriteLine("Sertainty initialized successfully");
 ```

-### Generate an ID file
+### Generate an ID File
-See the `sampleid.xml` file in the examples directory.
+See the `sampleid.xml` file in the `examples` directory.
 Open this and go through it.
-It contains application related data and challenge questions and answers.
+It contains application-related data and challenge questions and answers.

 This is private for each user of the Sertainty SDK.
-You need this file to generate an digital id(.iic) for each user.
+You need this file to generate a digital id (.iic) for each user.

 ```csharp
 /* XML id file generated from the sertainty application */